YohiSom/E-Commerce-Shop/README.md

 ﻿# E-Commerce-Shop
-# using js, react, mongoDB, redux toolkit - end to end
+# using js, react, mongoDB, redux toolkit, sass, antD - end to end
 #WORK IN PROGRESS!